vitordwb/dotfiles/README.md

 ## Yarn

-I prefer to use Yarn as the package manager, but this is a personal selection.
+i prefer to use `yarn` as the package manager, but this is a personal selection.

 ```bash
 # Yarn